vidalvanbergen/ViMediaManager/ROADMAP.markdown

 * Add MPAA rating to bulk renaming.
 * Show full episode list & compare it to downloaded episodes, scan for missing episodes.
+* Set (max-)size for downloaded images for slower machines.
 * Could it run in the background and scan media locations periodically and auto download information?
   * [When running in the background, have the ability to show a log file.](http://forum.xbmc.org/showpost.php?p=899757&postcount=321 "Pecinko")
 * [Print movie list](http://forum.xbmc.org/showpost.php?p=888980&postcount=82 "Macsorzist")